 Homeschooling costs #3

-An Everyday Story budgets an incredible $400/ a month:
+An Everyday Story budged an incredible $400/ a month:

-Your homeschool budget is going to depend on your variable expenses and your disposable income.
-We have budgeted $400/month for materials, memberships and extra-curricular classes.
-Approximately half of this is paid upfront (swimming lessons, memberships, that sort of thing) leaving $200/mth or $50/week cash which I spend on materials and excursions.
-This includes all materials; from pens and paper through to more expensive items.
+Your homeschool budget will depend on your variable expenses and your disposable income.
+We have budgeted $400/month for materials, memberships, and extra-curricular classes.
+Approximately half of this is paid upfront (swimming lessons, memberships, that sort of thing), leaving $200/mth or $50/week cash, which I spend on materials and excursions.
+This includes all materials, from pens and paper to more expensive items.

 ‘Wow!
 I can’t imagine having the luxury of a $400 a month budget!
 We probably don’t spend that much in a year.
 It is, of course, much less expensive to homeschool elementary children than teens, but there are so many ways to keep costs low while still offering kids an excellent education.’